practical-tutorials/project-based-learning/CONTRIBUTING.md

 * Do the work, write good commit messages, and read the CONTRIBUTING file if there is one
 * Remove any trailing whitespaces
 * Links must be pointing straight to the tutorials, no URL shorteners.
 However, if the URL is too long (more than 80 characters), Google URL Shortener is allowed
+* No Hello World or TODO apps will be accepted

 Video resources:
 * Video `[Title(video)](link_to_tutorial)`
 * Video playlist `[Title(video playlist)](link_to_tutorial)`
+* No live coding videos

 # For maintainers
 * Don't merge your own pull request, ask for review